You are hereHome / Michigan IT Community

 - Innovate for emergent needs.

 - Integrate common foundations and local innovations.

 - Be curious, stay open, seek first to understand.

 - Seek and use common methodologies and standards.

 - Manage for greatness.

 Michigan IT Symposium

-Save the date for the Michigan IT Symposium, November 25 at the North Campus Research Complex (NCRC).
-This event will include multiple types of interactions, including plenary and breakout events, and will highlight the work and successes many of you are accomplishing across U-M.
+The Michigan IT Symposium was held on November 25, 2014 and included multiple types of interactions, including plenary and breakout events, to highlight the work and successes many of you are accomplishing across U-M.

 Communities of Practice